 I often get asked about which software tools to use to determine the feasibility of a solar energy investment.
-Here are some of my favorite software tools (apart from our very own Discover and GO tools, of course!):
+Here are some of my favorite software tools (apart from our very own solar panel calculator Discover of course!):

 - RETScreen: This is a great software tool developed by Natural Resources Canada.
 It includes solar resource analysis as well as financial analysis.
 The accompanying website is full of useful examples.
 You will need Microsoft Excel to install and use it.
 RETScreen can be used to analyze solar energy projects as well as many other types of renewables.